Smicer12/Phase_4_Group_2_Project/README.md

 9. To create user-friendly interfaces to facilitate easy access to forecast/ predictions and insights.
 ***
 ### Data Understanding
+In this section, we will do the following to get more insights about our dataset before proceeding to subsequent steps.

+1. Import the Libraries
+2. Load and Explore the Time Series Data
+3. Inspect the Data Types
+4. Inspect the column values
 The key columns in the dataset are as follows:

 `RegionID` This is unique Id for the Regions.